Where to Buy a Cedar Plank:

 How Long Should a Salmon Fillet Cook?

 Calculate four minutes for each one-half inch of thickness.
 Try to purchase fillets that are at least one inch in thickness.
-Remove from the oven when it is firm and barely opaque all the way through or if using an instant-read thermometer to a temperature of 140 degrees.
+Remove from the oven when it is firm and barely opaque all the way through or if using an instant-read thermometer until the temperature reaches your desired doneness (see the salmon temperature chart below).

 What are Hazelnuts?